 What will keep you playing?

 With this genre of game, there is an addictive nature to it that keeps you coming back for one more match.
 The randomness of the players you’re paired with mixed with the growing player base should keep this game relevant well into the freezing winter ahead of us.
 The graphics are quite nice for this type of game as well, so you won’t be having to suffer the general uneasiness that indie VR games can sometimes suffer through.
 If the idea of Fortnite in VR is something that appeals to you, albeit with far more realism involved, then this will be your dream come true.
-The developers also are supportive within their Discord community, so you’re going to get the bang for your buck than you’d expect.
+The developers at BigBox VR, Inc. also are supportive within their Discord community, so you’re going to get the bang for your buck than you’d expect.

 Despite this being a shooter, you’re going to be awfully physically active during it, so it’s advised you have a good amount of space to navigate while you play.
 You should stretch before getting started and a workout mat would be a solid addition as well.